Skip to content

 </dependency>

-3. Add kafka connector dependencies in pom.xml
+3. When using Kafka, add kafka connector dependencies in pom.xml

 <dependency>